Skip to main content

 Lerato Monguni is Head of History at McAuley House School.
 She is an award-winning history teacher, a Jakes Gerwel Fellowship Former Alumni, Executive for the Professional Learning Community portfolio, and a Teachers Change Agent Network (CAN) Alumni Fellow.

-Ms Monguni strongly believes in teaching learners problem-solving skills, as these skills will allow learners to identify problems in their community and establish solutions to these problems.
+Lerato strongly believes in teaching learners problem-solving skills, as these skills will allow learners to identify problems in their community and establish solutions to these problems.

-Dr Paul Maluleka
+Paul Maluleka

 Deputy Chairperson